 A business process is the flow of information (or documents) by a previously defined route or scheme.
 A business process scheme can specify one input and one or more output points.

-The sequential modules are generally used for processes having a predefined limited lifecycle.
+The sequential modules are used for processing a predefined limited life cycle.
 The typical example is creation and approval of a text document.
 Any sequential process usually includes several actions between the start and end points.

 Step 1 – Create Template

-This dialog box can be used to insert values of the following groups (the groups depend on the field):
+You can use this dialog box to insert values of the following groups (the groups depend on the field):

 The General tab, among the fields common for most of the objects (Name and Description), includes the options controlling the way the process is started.

 Being a standalone service routine is rare for a business process.
 Usually, a business process requires start-up parameters like documents on which they will run.
 To make your business process aware of the input entities to operate upon, click the Parameters tab.